 Discovery of novel sleep and circadian genes

 Fly sleep is strikingly similar to human sleep.
 Since one of the strengths of the fly as a model system is that we can perform high-throughput genetic screens, our research strategy has been to find Drosophila mutants with strong and interesting sleep and circadian phenotypes and identify the genetic, molecular, and cellular basis for the phenotypes.
-From unbiased forward-genetic screens of several thousand mutant fly lines, we have discovered several novel genes and mutations that influence distinct aspects of sleep-wake cycles. sleepless (Koh et al, 2008; Wu et al, 2010) and taranis (Afonso et al, 2015) determine how much flies sleep, whereas wide awake (Sha et al, 2014) and dyschronic (Jepson et al, 2012) determine the timing of sleep.
+From unbiased forward-genetic screens of several thousand mutant fly lines, we have discovered several novel genes and mutations that influence distinct aspects of sleep-wake cycles. sleepless (Koh et al, 2008; Wu et al, 2010) and taranis (Afonso et al, 2015) determine how much flies sleep, whereas wide awake (Sha et al, 2014) and dyschronic (Jepson et al, 2012, 2014; Lamaze et al, 2020) determine the timing of sleep.
 We are continuing to identify and characterize genes that affect sleep and circadian rhythms.

 Sexually-dimorphic regulation of sleep